 - 1. Enable the WPS function on the inverter.
 To do this, tap on the enclosure lid of the inverter twice. - ☑ The blue LED flashes quickly for approx. two minutes.
 The WPS function is active during this time. - 2.
-Enable the WPS function on your end device. - 3.
-Open the web browser of your end device and enter http://smalogin.net in the address bar.
+Enable the WPS function on your end device. - ☑ The end device automatically connects to the inverter.
+The web browser of your end device opens and the login page of the user interface is displayed. - 3.
+If the web browser of your end device does not open automatically and the login page of the user interface is not displayed, open the web browser and enter https://smalogin.net in the address bar.